 Tier III – Indicates that the road will be plowed to provide reasonable all-weather access.
 These roads are typically local roads adjacent to Tier II roads.
 Every attempt will be made to plow these roads the same day as the storm.

 Tier IV – Indicates that the surface will be plowed to provide reasonable all-weather access.
 These surfaces are typically local roads within residential subdivisions that are not adjacent to Tier II roads, public parking lots, and public recreational trails.
 These surfaces will be plowed after all other roads.
-In addition to local roads, select allies may be plowed to allow for the safe collection of solid waste.
+In addition to local roads, select alleys may be plowed to allow for the safe collection of solid waste.

 Depending on storm intensity, duration, equipment failure, or other emergencies, snow removal of roads within each tier may be delayed or suspended to provide the resources necessary to meet higher tier snow removal objectives.